State school students do not outperform their peers from the independent sector once they get to university, new research has found.

 "It makes theoretical sense for someone who's had a difficult education who has got good grades to perform better than one from a private background.

-At the time, trust chairman Sir Peter Lampl said this confirmed that "universities are right to take into account the educational context of students when deciding whom to admit".
+Speaking at the time, trust chairman Sir Peter Lampl said this confirmed that "universities are right to take into account the educational context of students when deciding whom to admit".

 And a 2010 report from the London School of Economics' Centre for Economic Performance found state students were 4 per cent more likely to get a first or 2:1.

 A Bristol University study, also published last year, found 3 per cent more state school students were awarded first-class degrees than their independent peers.
+And a 2003 report from the Higher Education Funding Council for England also found that state school students were more likely to get a 2:1 or first-class degree.

 But the Cambridge study found that A-level performance was "overwhelmingly" the best guide to what class of degree an undergraduate would achieve, while gender "did not make a significant difference".